pip-services/pip-services-docs/content/en/net/mysql/connect/_index.md

 ### Classes

 #### [MySqlConnection](mysql_connection)
-MySQL connection using plain driver.
+MySQL connection using the default driver.
-By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.

 #### [MySqlConnectionResolver](mysql_connection_resolver)
-Helper class that resolves MySQL connection and credential parameters, validates them and generates a connection URI.
+Helper class that resolves MySQL connections and credential parameters, validates them and generates a connection URI.
 It is able to process multiple connections to MySQL cluster nodes.